 If a person crosses the line of reasonableness, they can face charges of assault or (if they have used an object such as a wooden spoon or a cane) assault occasioning bodily harm whilst armed with a weapon (which carries a maximum penalty of 14 years imprisonment).

 We have acted for clients previously charged with assaulting their children in situations where the force used was not reasonable in the circumstances.
-An example of such a case can be found here.

 Being charged (and convicted) of an offence involving violence against your children can have a ripple effect into other areas of law including:

 - domestic violence proceedings;

 - child safety proceedings;

 - your ability to hold (or apply for) a Blue Card required for working with children;